lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

     * Target audio embedding $E^{a}_{p}$ can find the nearest text embedding $E^{t}_{q}$ among $M$ texts $E^{t} = \{E^{t}_{1}, ...E^{t}_{M}\}$ using cosine similarity function.
 * Zero-shot audio classification
     * For M audio classes $C = {c_1, ..., C_m}$ we can construct M prompt texts $X^{t} = \{X^{t}_{1}, ...., X^{t}_{M}\}$ using a string like: "the sound of `class-name`".
-    * A key advantage of contrastive pre-training is that the categories can be anything, as long as the information is in training data.
+    * A key advantage of contrastive pre-training is that the categories can be anything as long as the information is in training data.
 * Supervised Audio Classification
     * Use a given audio $X^{a}_{p}$ embeddings $E^{a}_{p}$ and fine-tune on a classification task.